xun2z/MinnowBoardMaxFirmware/Readme.md

-AudioSsdtUpdate.edi and associate .aml files are avaible as pre-compiled binaries under X64/
+AudioSsdtUpdate.efi and associated .aml files are avaible as pre-compiled binaries under X64/

 The code for the application and .asl files is under AudioSsdtUpdate.